 Where to Get the Best Deals on Self-Catered Accommodation

 While Airbnb has been the market leader, I really like VRBO (vacation rentals by owner).
-They offer stays in 190 countries and have some really unique ones, like this Romantic Tree House Cottage in Alabama or the Haunted Honeymoon Cottage in Arizona.
+They offer stays in 190 countries and have some really unique ones, like this Romantic Tree House Cottage in Alabama.

 Recommended Reading: 15 VRBOs in Phoenix, Arizona